Funding Sources From the University

 The Undergraduate Organizations Funding Committee (UOFC)

-The UOFC falls under the Yale College Council (YCC) and distributes funds to registered undergraduate organizations five times per academic year; two rounds in the Fall and three rounds in the Spring.
-Below are the Fall dates when applications can be submitted:
+The UOFC falls under the Yale College Council (YCC) and distributes funds to registered undergraduate organizations several times per academic year.
+This year, there will be four rounds: two in the Fall and two in the Spring.
+Below are the fall dates when applications can be submitted:

 Please be sure to read the committee’s application guide prior to applying.